Updated: 4 days ago

 According to recent article in the New York Post by Glenn Reynolds a recent tweet says it all.

 “Sam Bankman-Fried: I don’t know where $10 billion went.
 The Pentagon: We don’t know where $2.2 trillion went.
 The IRS: You just received $601.37 on Venmo don’t forget to report it.”

-The IRS, courtesy of the Democrats' and the American Rescue Plan (ARP) Act, has deputized payment processors to snitch on you by lowering the Form 1099-K reporting threshold from more than 200 transactions and $20,000 to just $600, regardless of the number of transactions.
+The IRS comes for your PayPal, courtesy of the Democrats' and the American Rescue Plan (ARP) Act, by deputizing payment processors to snitch on you by lowering the Form 1099-K reporting threshold from more than 200 transactions and $20,000 to just $600, regardless of the number of transactions.

 Per the IRS, a third party settlement organization (TPSO) is required to report any information concerning third party network transactions of any participating payee for payments made for "goods and services" only if the gross amount of total reportable payment transactions exceeds $600 for the calendar year.

 Sell a little-used Peloton on Facebook Marketplace for $900?

 Receive a $200 Venmo from your sister-in-law to give your brother cash after his debit card was compromised?

 Receive $100 Venmo from each of your four siblings for their share of your parents Christmas present?

 Congratulations, you may be receiving a Form 1099-K from Facebook and Venmo by January 31, 2023 if they mischaracterize your transactions as income from "goods and services".

 Update: On December 23, 2022, the Internal Revenue Service delayed by one year enforcement of the ARP Act giving taxpayers a short reprieve until January 1, 2024.